marian-m12l/studio/README.md

 * On Windows, this application requires the _libusb_ driver to be installed.
 The easiest way to achieve this is to have the official Luniistore\* software installed.

-### Download and launch STUdio
+### Quick Install

-* Download STUdio ([check the latest release](https://github.com/marian-m12l/studio/releases/latest) (alternativaly you can Build from the code source, see below)
+* Download and Unzip STUdio ([check the latest release](https://github.com/marian-m12l/studio/releases/latest) (alternativaly you can Build from the code source, see below)
-* Unzip the distribution archive
 * **For firmware 2.x only:** configure the mount point of your device in the launch script using `FS_MOUNTPOINT`.
 * Run the launcher script: either `studio-linux.sh`, `studio-macos.sh` or `studio-windows.bat` depending on your platform.
 You may need to make them executable first.
 If run in a terminal, it should display some logs, ending with `INFOS: Succeeded in deploying verticle`.